 |Written exercise||1||M||20||Patient Information Sheet and Consent Form (standard length documents).|

 |Portfolio||1||M||10||Participation in collaborative e-learning activities throughout the module (Peer Review, Discussion Board, Blog, Wiki).|

 |Oral Examination||1||M||15||Submission of slides, video presentation (5 - 10 minutes) with follow-up Q&A's (5 minutes)|

 |Oral Presentation||1||M||Submission of recorded presentation and peer review|

 Assessment Rationale And Relationship

-The purpose of this module is that students will develop their own research proposal.
-They will therefore be assessed on an individual student by student basis according to the nature of their project and the specific approvals necessary for its execution.
-At the end of the module students should be in a position to perform the research proposal i.e. all appropriate paperwork for approvals will be in place.
+The purpose of this module is that students will develop a research proposal.
+They will therefore be assessed on an individual student by student basis according to the nature of their project and the ethical approval necessary for its execution.
+At the end of the module students should be in a position to take the research proposal forward for approval.

-Students will write a number of applications for approval of their own research proposal based on current ethical committee approval.
+Students will complete selected sections of an IRAS form, which will form the basis for ethical approval of their own research proposal.
 These will be assessed and feedback will be given electronically.
-The ability to correctly identify the prerequisites within the current forms will indicate a student's knowledge and understanding of the module as taught.
+The ability to correctly identify the prerequisites within the current ethical application form will indicate a student's knowledge and understanding of the module as taught.

 Should a student fail the participation assessment and have to undertake a re-sit they will have to